AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 Sleep works.
 Just toggle sleep mode in BIOS to Linux and you're done.

 Basically, there are two options in BIOS Config/Power: Linux and Windows 10.
 Former is standard S3 sleep, latter is Modern Standby aka S0 low power idle aka AOAC mode, a Microsoft-invented abomination that tries to make a smartphone out of your laptop.
 Meaning it doesn't really power down and due to various glitches might wake up and drain all battery.
-Supposedly Windows 10 mode helps with low-frequency-after-wake bug in Windows, so enable it only if you really need it.
+On the other hand, Windows 10 mode helps with low-frequency-after-wake bug in Windows 10+ (irony!), so enable it only if you're dualbooting.

 Only Fn key wakes laptop from sleep, rest of keyboard doesn't.
 This is normal behaviour and hard-wired in BIOS.